usnistgov/pepr/README.md

 Whole genome sequencing and bioinformatic analysis is a complex process for which the sources of bias and error and not fully understood.
 The methods presented here are intended to help users better characterize and understand their material not to provide a error free reference genome.
 Results generated from this pipeline are indended for research use only.

+Genome sequences and additional information about the NIST microbial genomic reference materials is available at https://github.com/usnistgov/NIST_Micro_Genomic_RM_Data.

 # PEPR Overview

 __The bioinformatic component of PEPR consists of three parts:__